University of the Punjab

-With multiple campuses in Gujranwala, Jhelum, and Khanspur, the university was formally established by the British Government after convening the first meeting for establishing higher education institutions in October 1882 at Simla.
+The University of the Punjab (PU) is a public research university in Lahore, Punjab, Pakistan.
+Founded in 1882, its international influence has made it one of the most prestigious universities in South Asia; being the oldest and largest public sector one in the wider Punjab region, as well as in Pakistan.

+The first meeting of the University's Senate was on 14 October 1882 at Simla, which marked the formal establishment of the university.
 Punjab University was the fourth university to be established by the British colonial authorities in the Indian subcontinent; the first three universities were established in other parts of British India.

 There are 45,678 students (27,907 morning students, 16,552 evening students and 1,219 diploma students).
-The university has 13 faculties of which there are 83 academic departments, research centres, and institutes.
+The university has 19 faculties of which there are 138 academic departments, research centres, and institutes.
 Punjab University has ranked first among large-sized multiple faculty universities by the HEC in 2012.
 There are also two Nobel Laureates among the university's alumni and former staff.
 Additionally, the university is also a member of the Association of Commonwealth Universities of the United Kingdom.
-In the recently issued rankings of Asian universities by QS World Universities Rankings, the university jumped from the 232nd to 193rd position, improving its position by 39 places.
-It ranks 251–300 in Agriculture and Forestry, 501–550 in Physics & Astronomy and 501–550 in Chemistry according to QS World University Rankings by Subject 2019.
-In 2022-2023 edition, it ranked 801 worldwide.
+The university has campuses in Gujranwala, Jhelum, Khanaspur, and Pothohar Campus.